cometbft/cometbft/README.md

 CometBFT is a Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine - written in any programming language - and securely replicates it on many machines.
-In modular blockchain terminology, CometBFT can be tought of as a sequencer layer, and is indeed used in modern decentralized (shared) sequencer implementations.
+In modular blockchain terminology, CometBFT can be thought of as a sequencer layer and is indeed used in modern decentralized (shared) sequencer implementations.

 CometBFT is the canonical implementation of the Tendermint consensus algorithm and is a